It’s easy to accidentally swallow something you shouldn’t, especially if you’re a child.

 You should go to the nearest emergency department for an assessment if you or your child has swallowed magnets or batteries (including flat batteries).

-You should also go to the nearest emergency department for an assessment if the object was large.
+You should also go to the nearest emergency department for an assessment if the object was large (for young children, this means larger than about 18mm across).

 Things which are pointy – like toothpicks or broken chicken bones – very occasionally cause problems.
 They may seem okay at first, but can cause problems within a day or two in the bowel.
 If you or your child has swallowed something sharp and pointy, you should speak to a doctor or call healthdirect on 1800 022 222.